-As of June 30, 2023, the Company had not generated any revenue from commercial product sales of its internally-developed immunotherapeutic products for the treatment of cancer and other age-related diseases.
+As of September 30, 2023, the Company had not generated any revenue from commercial product sales of its internally-developed immunotherapeutic products for the treatment of cancer and other age-related diseases.
 In the course of its development activities, the Company has sustained operating losses and expects to continue to incur operating losses for the foreseeable future.
 Since inception, substantially all the Company's activities have consisted of research, development, establishing large-scale cGMP production for clinical trials, and raising capital.
-The Company's total revenues to date have been generated solely from the Wugen License and manufacturing and supply arrangement with Wugen.
-In the three and six months ended June 30, 2023, the Company recognized revenues from manufacturing and supply of materials for Wugen of \$622,807 and \$664,690, respectively.
+The Company's total revenues to date have been generated solely from the Wugen License and its manufacturing and supply arrangement with Wugen.
+In the three and nine months ended September 30, 2023, the Company recognized revenues from manufacturing and supply of materials for Wugen of \$853,102 and \$1.5 million, respectively.

-As of June 30, 2023, the Company had cash and cash equivalents of \$7.4 million, a deposit for interest reserve of \$5.3 million, and short-term investments of \$10.0 million held in U.S. government-backed securities.
-Since inception to June 30, 2023, the Company incurred cumulative net losses of \$52.2 million.
+As of September 30, 2023, the Company had cash and cash equivalents of \$11.2 million and a deposit for interest reserve of \$5.3 million.
+Since inception to September 30, 2023, the Company incurred cumulative net losses of \$57.1 million.
 Management expects to incur additional losses in the future to conduct product research and development and recognizes the need to raise additional capital to fully implement its business plan.
-The Company intends to focus its efforts to raise capital from non-dilutive funding sources.
-This includes out-licensing rights to technology or regional markets, third-party collaboration funding, cooperative agreements for clinical trials, or other business development transactions.
-In addition, when or if market conditions are more favorable, the Company may raise capital through additional debt or equity financings.
-However, if such financing is not available at adequate levels, the Company will need to reevaluate its operating plan and may be required to delay the development of some of its products.
+In November 2023, the Company expects to begin to draw down on its \$26.3 million Development Line of Credit Agreement, the proceeds of which will be primarily used for the buildout of the Company's headquarters, including upgraded research laboratories and a new manufacturing facility.
+See Note 8.
+Commitments and Contingencies - Project Financing herein.
+The Company intends to raise capital through additional debt or equity financings.
+In addition, the Company intends to continue its efforts to enter into business development transactions.
+Business development efforts are focused on out-licensing rights to non-core assets or regional markets, third-party collaboration funding, cooperative agreements for clinical trials, and other transactions.
+However, if the Company is not able to obtain financing at adequate levels, it will need to reevaluate its operating plan and may be required to delay the development of some of its products.